rickMcGavin/rickMcGavin/README.md

 - :headphones: Currently coding on:
   - UIs @loyalhealth
   - Whatever crazy ideas I can come up with using ChatGPT
-- :closed_book: Currently reading: [Product Engineering with AI](https://prodengineer.org/)
+- :closed_book: Currently reading: Dungeon Crawler Carl Book 3
 - :dog: When I'm not coding, I can be found reading books, gaming, participating in cybersecurity challenges, hanging out with my family and dogs.
 - :smile: Pronouns: he/him/his
 - :zap: Fun Fact: As a kid, I thought the people on the tv shows I watched were watching me back :facepalm:.